openhab/openhab-docs/_addons_bindings/zwave/doc/trane/azemt500bb32ma_0_0.md

 ### Operating State

-Sets the thermostat operating state
+Sets the thermostat operating state.

 The ```thermostat_state``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 The following state translation is provided for this channel to the ```Number``` item type -: